Campfire Banana Boats 9 Ways

 How to Wrap Your Banana Boat

 Depending on the size of your bananas, you will want to cut about a 1 ft x 1 ft section of aluminum foil.
-We used heavy duty Reynolds Wrap.
+We used heavy-duty Reynolds Wrap.
 Then cut out a 1 ft x 1 ft section of parchment paper.
-We use the If You Care brand which we because it’s FSC certified compostable, unbleached, and 100% chlorine-free.
+We use the If You Care brand because it’s FSC-certified compostable, unbleached, and 100% chlorine-free.

 Place the parchment paper on top of the aluminum foil.
 You can crimp the aluminum foil over the parchment paper at the corners to help it stay in place.
 Then wrap your stuffed banana completely, using the parchment paper on the inside and the aluminum foil on the outside.